September 15, 2025

 Even with regulated partners, there are risks:

-Technological integration risk: failures in APIs or SLAs
+Technology integration risk: failures in APIs or SLAs

 Operational risk: poorly structured internal processes

-Liquidity risk: dependence on partners in LaaS
+Liquidity risk: reliance on partners in LaaS

 Mitigation: